-We happen to be meeting with a very competent person, some of whom you know, who is the facilitator, the black gentleman, Cornel Smith, who is articulate, not necessarily educated at the high academic level, as we might think of as graduates of college.
+We happen to be meeting with a very competent person, some of whom you know, who was the facilitator black gentlemen.

+Cornell Smith, who is articulate, not necessarily educated at the high academic level.

+We might think of as graduates of college.

-I don't even know whether we did or not.
+I don't even know whether you did or not.

-He speaks the language that we all understand, the language of the street, and of the street that is educated.
+He speaks the language that we all understand the language of the street and of the street that is educated.

-He does not speak as someone who is a classroom professor, and he doesn't speak as in the ghetto.
+He does not speak as someone who is a classroom professor and he doesn't speak as in the ghetto.